travi/redux-fetch-middleware/README.md

 * `failure`: the action type that should be dispatched when the fetch result in an error. the resulting error will be passed as the `error` attribute of this action.
+* `data`: the data that you would like access to in your dispatched methods. the resulting data will be passed as base level attributes to the `resource`.

 #### As an action creator